 Why do many grandparents not want to help their children take care of their grandchildren?

-"Some grandparents may resent being thrust into the childcare role when they feel it's time to enjoy a stage in their lives where they can pursue other interests," says clinical psychologist Barbara Greenberg.
+"Some grandparents may resent being thrust into the childcare role when they feel it's time to enjoy a stage in their lives where they can freely pursue other interests," says clinical psychologist Barbara Greenberg.
 "Others may feel that at their age, caring for young children is too tiring and overwhelming."

 This is especially true when dealing with a naughty or fussy grandchild.